 Luckily, as soon as I got the email about the first cancellation (with the rebooked second flight), I called the concierge to switch to a flight out of Newark.
-A lot of people were left scrambling and its still a gamble when it comes to weather.
+A lot of people were left scrambling and it’s still a gamble when it comes to weather.

 This gave us a chance to have a nice, un-rushed breakfast in New York.
 The destination was the Pershing Square Café.
 It sits in the space under the Park Avenue Viaduct and is packed with people on most days.
-The line up to get in does move pretty quick (from our experience).
+The line up to get in does move pretty quickly (from our experience).

 The restaurant looks nondescript from the outside, but once inside an elegant, aristocratic, intimate, library-like world of dining opens up to guests.

 For the entire weekend, I’d been sampling eggs benedict in a variety of different restaurants around the city.
 This one has the best hollandaise sauce.
-And, the gluten free toast was better than other places we tried.
+And, the gluten-free toast was better than other places we tried.

 Before disappearing from the city, we decided to do a meander through Grand Central so we could explore the market, test out the whispering gallery, and take a few photos of the always busy main terminal.